oldmonad/ln-checkout/README.md

 RESTful API using Echo framework.
 Modular file structure.
 Endpoints:

 The payment link is generated and added to the database, this payment link can be sent to multiple people for payment for things.

+Running the application

+- Make sure to have golang installed
+- Also have your postgres environment variables set, check .env.example for variables
+- Use [this](https://medium.com/@bitstein/setting-up-a-bitcoin-lightning-network-test-environment-ab967167594a) link to setup a lignthning backend, alternatively you can use [polar](https://lightningpolar.com/).
+- Start application using the instruction `go run cmd/lnd/main.go`